whoseoyster/NGOgraphers/README.md

 # NGOgraphers
-Esri 2017 Intern Hackathon Project
+Our Esri 2017 Intern Hackathon Project, coded in Swift.